Waseem0912-coder/asr_blog/readme.md

 | would | 0.20       | 0.50     |
 | like  | (alignment failed) |

-**(Insert Image: A side-by-side comparison image—on the left, the text transcript, and on the right, a timeline waveform showing partial alignments from MFA.
-Mark some words as “not found”.)**

 These misalignments signaled the need for a more dynamic approach.